-Esnavi may not yet be a household name, but people will soon realize that she is the face of the future of R&B music.
+Esnavi may not yet be a household name, but I believe she is the face of the future of R&B music.

-Esnavi (pronounced Es-Nah-V) is a young singer/songwriter from Milwaukee, Wisconsin.
-She has been doing her due diligence as an independent artist, establishing a solid fan base and touring as an opener for big-name artists.
-She has headlined sold out shows at such clubs as the famed Blue Note in NYC, City Winery, and the Apache Café in Atlanta, GA.
+Esnavi (pronounced Es-Nah-Vee) is a young singer-songwriter from Milwaukee, Wisconsin.
+As an independent artist, she has established a solid fan base and toured as an opener for big-name artists.
+She has headlined sold-out shows at such clubs as the famed Blue Note in NYC, City Winery, and the Apache Café in Atlanta, GA.

-She is an artist who possesses a rich alto voice that conjures up memories of such old jazz, blues, and soul singers as Nina Simone and Sarah Vaughn.
+She possesses a rich alto voice that conjures up memories of such old jazz, blues, and soul singers as Nina Simone and Sarah Vaughn.
 Her lyrics rival the uniqueness of Erykah Badu and India Arie.
 Her vocal chords are powerful enough to rival Jennifer Hudson.

 Her first solo EP, Esnavi—Exit E, was released in 2010.
 Exit E was a critical success, launching Esnavi onto the professional music scene.
 She was listed as one of the music artists to watch out for.